pubky/pubky-knowledge-base/Pubky Core/Protocols.md

 ## Pubky Protocols

-Pubky is defined by several open protocols that enable independent implementations:
+his note is indicative and highly creative.
+We have not yet explored much about the open protocols that enable independent implementations:

 **Pubky Data** - Definition of normalized data schemas for user profiles, content types, relationships etc. Allows unified querying across services.